maiziex/HAPDeNovo/README.md

 ### For the X chromosome
 ```
-use 23 in some below steps for X chromosome
+use 23 for X chromosome
 1. X in female offspring:
 --child_sex = female
 2. X in male offspring: